DarrenLe20/Weather-App/README.md

 # Weather-App

 A web-based weather app that allows user to look up the current weather at a city.
+A project for API practice.
 Data includes:

 - The overall sky condition
 - Current temperature